PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 > by the U.S. Department of Energy's Office of Biological and Environmental
 > Research and located at PNNL.
 PNNL is operated by Battelle Memorial Institute
 > for the U.S. Department of Energy under contract DE-AC05-76RL0 1830.

-Notice: This computer software was prepared by Battelle Memorial Institute, hereinafter the Contractor, under Contract No. DE-AC05-76RL0 1830 with the Department of Energy (DOE).
-All rights in the computer software are reserved by DOE on behalf of the United States Government and the Contractor as provided in the Contract.
-NEITHER THE GOVERNMENT NOR THE CONTRACTOR MAKES ANY WARRANTY, EXPRESS OR IMPLIED, OR ASSUMES ANY LIABILITY FOR THE USE OF THIS SOFTWARE.
-This notice including this sentence must appear on any copies of this computer software.